As The Voice UK 2019 concludes on ITV, we look back at the past winners and ask: Where are they now?

 It was Stevie McCrorie who won The Voice UK in 2015, securing coach Ricky Wilson his first victory.
 Stevie's winner's single was the best performing yet, with a cover of Lost Stars charting at Number 6 back in April, better than even The X Factor winner Louisa Johnson managed.

 Stevie spent the autumn recording his debut album, Big World, in London which was released back in January 2015 and reached Number 35 in the charts.

 In 2016, Stevie revealed he was returning to work as a firefighter after a year out but insisted that he had not quit music.

 The Voice UK winner 2016

-It was Kevin Simm who won The Voice UK last year, securing coach Ricky Wilson his second victory.
+It was Kevin Simm who won The Voice UK in 2016, securing coach Ricky Wilson his second victory.
 Kevin's winner's single was an original track, All You Good Friends, which reached Number 24 in the charts.

-In October 2016, Kevin released his album Recover however it failed to make any impact on the charts and missed out on the Top 75 completely, with it's exact position unknown.
+In October 2016, Kevin released his album Recover however it failed to make any impact on the charts and missed out on the Top 75 completely.

 The Voice UK winner 2017